cpske/ISP/assignment/ku-polls/iteration1.md

    - All tasks (or almost all) are "Done".
 (1pt)

 3. Running App with 2 Good Questions
-   - Clone either "main" or "iteration1"
+   - we will clone either "main" or "iteration1"
-   - Code should include a `db.sqlite3` file
+   - code should include a `db.sqlite3` file containing your questions
-   - Should run and show 2 good questions.
-Not trivial questions like "What is your favorite color?".
+   - code runs and shows 2 good questions.
+No trivial questions like "What is your favorite color?" or "What's up?".
-   - Penalty for NOT removing dumb "What's Up?" question.
+   - Penalty for not removing dumb "What's Up?" question.

 4. Tests
-   - Has at least 5 tests.
+   - Code as at least 5 unit tests and tests are not redundant.
      2 points = tests all pass
      1 point = some tests fail or fewer than 5 tests
      0 point = no tests or they all fail